 *Before investing with Prosper, be sure to read their prospectus.

-** Please be advised that I am an affiliate of Prosper and will make money if you open an account with them.
+** Disclaimer Please be advised that I am an affiliate of Prosper and will make money if you open an account with them.
 That means Prosper pays me when people borrow or invest using their system who came from my site.

 The information and opinions contained in this presentation are provided by Neal Frankle and Wealth Pilgrim are for informational purposes only and are subject to change without notice.
 The information contained herein is qualified in its entirety by the more detailed information contained in the offering prospectus (the Prospectus) available from the issuer.
 Neal Frankle and/or Wealth Pilgrim are not soliciting any action based upon it.
 The content of this presentation is based upon information that we consider reliable, but neither Neal Frankle, Wealth Pilgrim nor any of its managers or employees represents that it is accurate or complete, and it should not be relied upon as such.
 An investment in the Borrower Dependent Notes involves significant investment considerations and risks which are described in the Prospectus.
 Nothing contained herein constitutes investment, financial, legal, tax or other advice nor is to be relied on in making an investment decision.